byatesrae/weather_example/README.md

 ### Robust Provider Integration
 The provider implementations ([Weatherstack](internal/weatherstack/current.go) & [Openweather](internal/openweather/weather.go)) are quite simple.
 It'd be worth investing time into more thorough integrations.
 For example, Weatherstack will return a status code 200 (OK) even for non-successful requests.
 The current integration will assume success on 200, deserialize to the successful response without error and return it with all values zero-valued (0 temperature, 0 wind speed).

-### Integration Testing
-Pretty straightforward - with more time it'd be worth including these.

-### Unit Testing
-The core of the application has good scenario coverage but it could be more comprehensive.

-### Logging
-Packages instantiate their own loggers, all using the default standard logger.
-With more time it'd be worth using a proper logger implementation (with configurable level logging) and provide it to dependents through DI.

-### Generating Mocks
-For tests with mocked dependencies the mocks are all handrolled.
-It would be better if these were generated with something like [moq](https://github.com/matryer/moq).

 ### Type Assertion Checks
 There are a few type assertions that don't check the value of the second return value ('ok').
 Despite these never possibly panicking in this project, they should be guarded against panic to ensure robustness (and not to mention consistency).

 ### More Configuration
-There is still room for more application configuration (as opposed to hardcoding values), such as with the timeouts described in the [Provider Queryer](internal/providerquery/queryer.go) package.
+There is still room for more application configuration (as opposed to hardcoding values).

 ### Richer Error Responses
 Any low level errors encountered in the [weather handler](cmd/weatherapi/handlers/weather.go) are returned as internal errors (500).
 Ideally, if there is an opportunity to, more expressive errors could be returned.